Killercrod/Equipo-1-FIS-Repositorio/Process/Contribution Metric3.md

 #### Omar Chim
 - Made modifications to the non-functional usability requirements.
 - Created a script with certain changes; however, it was not completed.
+- Helped transfer files from previous phases to the current one.
+- Assisted in structuring and developing the usability test script.

 #### Braulio Tello
 - Revised and corrected requirements.